 Depart for Gran Paradiso National Park

-After breakfast we depart for Italy to the Rifugio Chabod in Gran Paradiso National Park (1 hr 30 mins drive).
-In the morning we will sort out any last minute gear rentals / purchases in Chamonix before driving through the tunnel into Italy.
-We will likely stop off on the way for a quick Italian lunch before we set off on the trek up to the mountain hut.
-Once at the mountain hut at 2750m altitude, we will rest, have a bite to eat and if there is time have an outdoor session covering basic introduction to your equipment.
+After breakfast you depart for Italy to the Rifugio Chabod in Gran Paradiso National Park (1 hr 30 mins drive).
+Before leaving you will sort out any last minute gear rentals / purchases in Chamonix.
+You set off on the trek up to the mountain hut mid-morning and will arrive at Rifugio Chabod at 2750m altitude around lunchtime.
+Once at the mountain hut, you will can tuck into a tasty Italian lunch and, if time and weather permits, have an outdoor session covering basic introduction to your equipment.

 7km / 900m up / 0m down / 3 hours Trekking